About Vitrectomy in Turkiye

 Posterior pars plana vitrectomy: A posterior pars plana vitrectomy treats cases that affect the back (posterior) part of your eye.
 The pars plana are the flat part of the ciliary body of your eye.
 The posterior contains your retina, retinal pigment epithelium, choroid, and sclera.
 It also includes the vitreous cavity, which holds the vitreous.

-Prepare for a Vitrectomy in Turkiye
+Prepare for a Vitrectomy in Turkey

-You will prepare for a vitrectomy in close consultation with your doctor and healthcare providers in Turkiye.
-There are a few things you might want to ask your specialist specifically about in preparation for the vitrectomy in Turkiye.
+You will prepare for a vitrectomy in close consultation with your doctor and healthcare providers in Turkey.
+There are a few things you might want to ask your specialist specifically about in preparation for the vitrectomy in Turkey.
 You need to find out whether you should stop taking any medications before the surgery.
 If you are using any medications that can affect the bleeding and clotting processes, you may have to stop using them for about two weeks before the vitrectomy surgery.

-Your eye surgeon in Turkiye might examine the retina using special instruments to shine a light in your eye.
+Your eye surgeon in Turkey might examine the retina using special instruments to shine a light in your eye.
 An ultrasound of the eye might be advised to assess the structural changes that have occurred in the retina.
 In most conditions, your specialist will require that you avoid eating anything after midnight before your operation.

-turkey vitrectomy
+Vitrectomy turkey

-During a Vitrectomy in Turkiye?
+During a Vitrectomy in Turkey?

-Vitrectomy surgery in Turkiye in our practice is generally done with local anesthesia and sedation.
+Vitrectomy surgery in Turkey in our practice is generally done with local anesthesia and sedation.
 Since you will be sedated, You can’t eat on the morning of the vitrectomy.
 You will be drugged and have your eye anesthetized.
 An anesthesiologist or nurse anesthetist will keep an eye on you.
 After the vitrectomy, you will have to wear a patch and shield over the eye until your appointment the following day.

 If you have a retinal detachment and your eye surgeon puts a gas or oil to hold your retina in place, you will have to hold your head in a certain position and also look in a certain position for the operation to work.
 This is also true of surgery for macular holes which requires face-down positioning.